Yogic thoughts…

 I am a Senior Traditional Yoga Association yoga teacher and yoga teacher trainer.
 I have been practising yoga in its various forms since childhood and I am lucky enough to be trained by a modern master of yoga, Swami Ambikananda Saraswati, a published author on several important translations within the canon of Vedantic literature.

-Qualified in 2011 and on the Hertfordshire yoga scene since 2016, my weekly yoga classes take place in Ware, Hertford, and Welwyn Garden City.
+My weekly yoga classes take place in Ware, Hertford, and Welwyn Garden City I also cover other places in Hertfordshire.
 I regularly offers workshops on the deeper aspects of yoga often referring to source material from the Vedas to relay the ancient practice of yoga for a modern audience.
 I have also undergone specific training in pranayama, a revered practice of breathing exercises.

 As a yoga teacher trainer my lineage of instruction comes from The Shivananda School.
 My teacher’s teacher was the acolyte of Shivananda himself; Swami Venkatesh Ananda.
 Swami Venkatesh is considered a master of yoga and was a renowned scholar of the philosophical branch of yoga, Vedanta.